 - Three credits (Contemporary Children’s/Young Adult Literature) chosen from the following: LLED 540, LLED 541, LIBR 520, LIBR 521, LIBR 526, LLED 442, LLED 449

 - Three credits (Research Methodology) chosen from the following: EDUC 500

-The remaining 15 credits of course work may be selected from the wide range of offerings available in the departments of English, French, Language and Literacy Education, the Creative Writing Program, and the School of Library, Archival, and Information Studies; from relevant courses, with the Chair’s approval, offered elsewhere at UBC; and from approved courses offered by other institutions.
+The remaining 15 credits of course work may be selected from the wide range of offerings available in the departments of English, French, Language and Literacy Education, the Creative Writing Program, and the School of Information; from relevant courses, with the Chair’s approval, offered elsewhere at UBC; and from approved courses offered by other institutions.
 Subjects can also be pursued under Directed Readings.

 A maximum of 12 credits earned in courses germane to children’s literature, no more than five years prior to entry into the program, may be transferred, if approved, from another institution or another program at UBC.
 Transfer credit will not be accepted for a course that has been applied to another degree.